mithildani/Auction-Sphere/README.md

 This will not only give you a detailed report on your terminal, but will also generate a .html file for the reporrt as seen here in our project: https://github.com/kartikson1/Auction-Sphere/blob/main/coverage/lcov-report/index.html

+## Roadmap
+We have a lot planned for the future!
+Completed tasks and future enhancements can be found [here](https://github.com/users/kartikson1/projects/1/views/1)

 ## Group-3